CoastalML/CoastalML.github.io/README.md

 # Coastal ML
-Coastal applications of machine learning.
+A curated list of coastal applications of machine learning.

+This repository is available as an easy-to-use [website](https://coastalml.github.io/)!

 # Introduction
 The Coastal ML organization aims to...